Feast of Christ the King: Roman Catholic Church

-Pope Pius XI instituted the Feast of Christ the King in his encyclical Quas primas of 1925, in response to growing secularism and secular ultra-nationalism, and in the context of the unresolved Roman Question.
+Pope Pius XI, who wanted to crown the jubilee year of 1925 by the institution by the introduction of a new feast to honour the kingship of Christ instituted the Feast of Christ the King (Festum Domini nostri Jesu Christi regis) with his encyclical Quas primas of 1925, in response to growing secularism and secular ultra-nationalism, and in the context of the unresolved Roman Question.

-In November 1926, Pope Pius XI gave his direct assent for the priest of a promising young parish in Mount Lookout, Cincinnati to establish the first church dedicated to Christ under the title of King.
+In November 1926, Pope Pius XI gave his direct assent for the priest of a promising young parish in Mount Lookout, Cincinnati, to establish the first church dedicated to Christ under the title of King.
 In May 1927, a purpose-built sanctuary was consecrated.
 1956 saw the construction of the current church, led by the architect Edward J. Schulte.
-The campus is an unapologetic love letter to its royal namesake, featuring a towering Byzantine mosaic of Christ, crowned and robed, above the high altar where Catholic practice usually expects a crucifix (most protestant institutions simply employ symbolic crosses).
+The campus is an unapologetic love letter to its royal namesake, featuring a towering Byzantine mosaic of Christ, crowned and robed, above the high altar where Catholic practice usually expects a crucifix (most Protestant institutions simply employ symbolic crosses).
 This instance illustrates a marked change of tone that arose as a product of the Vatican's endorsement of this feast and the associated devotional.

-The title of the feast was Domini Nostri Jesu Christi Regis ([of] Our Lord Jesus Christ the King), and the date was established as "the last Sunday of the month of October – the Sunday, that is, which immediately precedes the Feast of All Saints".
+The date was established as the last Sunday of the month of October, the Sunday which immediately precedes the Feast of All Saints.

 In his motu proprio Mysterii Paschalis of 1969, Pope Paul VI amended the title of the Feast to Domini Nostri Iesu Christi universorum Regis (Our Lord Jesus Christ King of the Universe).
-He also moved it to the new date of the final Sunday of the liturgical year.
+He also moved it to the last Sunday of the liturgical year.
 Through this choice of date "the eschatological importance of this Sunday is made clearer".
 The feast was assigned the highest rank of solemnity.
-The liturgical vestments for the day is white.
+The liturgical vestments for the day are white.